 - Spend your evening in Navigli, joining in on the Milanese tradition of aperitivo

-- Do a tour at San Siro Stadium
+- Visit San Siro Stadium and its museum

 - Wander down to the elegant Brera district for a drink at a fancy wine bar or a delicious meal